mircealungu/mircea/thoughtstream.md

 **

 In BUD airport, watching a man and a woman take turns at doing an islamic prayer.
 Carpet to the wall. standing.
 Bowing. woman does the prayers.
 He films her.
 When she's done he does the prayers and bows.
 They are trying to attract the benevolence of their god i guess.
 It looks so out of place.
 So medieval.
-Though I guess it's similar in christianity.
-I guess it's always easier to look down onto another's religion.
+Though I guess somebody else would find similar medievalisms in various flavours of Christianity.
+I guess it's always easier to see the limitations of somebody else’s religion.

 Apr 14